Raghavendra0827/SQL/README.md

 By participating in this DBMS project and assignments, you will acquire a solid foundation in SQL and database management, setting you on a path to becoming a skilled data professional or database administrator.

-"STEPPING TOWARDS DATA SCIENCE BY PLAYING WITH LARGE DATA"# SQL
+"STEPPING TOWARDS DATA SCIENCE BY PLAYING WITH LARGE DATA"# SQL.

---Supported by Intellipaat Expert Trainers.